raduanastase/Front-end-Developer-Interview-Questions/README.md

 * What did you learn yesterday/this week?
     * _I learned that $.data() receives either camelCase or dashed properties._
     * _I learned how the CSS engine uses selectors_
-* !!!
-What excites or interests you about coding?
+* What excites or interests you about coding?
+    * _The fact that you can build by yourself the solution to other people's problems._
-* !!!
-What is a recent technical challenge you experienced and how did you solve it?
+* What is a recent technical challenge you experienced and how did you solve it?
+    * _Making a printable layout for a page. (article that I wrote for www.codethatcounts.com)_
 * !!!
 What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
     * _I like the IDEs from JetBrains_